Home / Industries & Entities / Local & State Government

 City officials are charged with keeping residents safe and ensuring a constant supply of safe, clean drinking water.
 This includes being able to identify likely sources of PFAS and how PFAS can spread from these sources to the municipal water supply.
 Pace® has the information you need to know and can meet the PFAS testing requirements of communities, large and small.

 One of the more frequent contributors to PFAS contamination in local communities is the AFFF (aqueous film-forming foam) used to fight aviation fires.
+In early 2023, the Department of Defense (DOD) approved performance specifications for fluorine-free foams (F3).
+This paves the way for the elimination of AFFF from commercial aviation as well.
+However, since PFAS do not biodegrade readily, the contamination from years of use can remain in the local environment.
 Pace® can test local groundwater and soils to determine the level of PFAS contamination around the airport.
 We can also test legacy stockpiles of AFFF as well as the new AFFF substitutes to determine if they contain PFAS.

 There are several test methods available to detect PFAS.
 Choosing

-PFAS is often seen as unregulated, but that’s not entirely true.
-Both the EPA and states have implemented guidance, monitoring programs, action levels, and limits for PFAS.
+Both the US EPA and states have implemented guidance, monitoring programs, action levels, and limits for PFAS.
 Our PFAS regulations page gives you a birds-eye view of the many regulations and programs designed to protect local communities.

 How likely you are to have a PFAS contamination problem on your hands often depends on the types of manufacturing and commercial sites in your community.
-Remember, PFAS chemicals don’t break down naturally.
+Remember, PFAS chemicals do not readily biodegrade.
 Even if the local plant shut down years ago, PFAS may still be found in the surrounding soil and waterways.
+Landfills, wastewater treatment, agriculture and more can also be contributors to contamination.

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.